-- It is recommended to use low convergence criterion, in the order of 10e-6 for all variables. - Intermittency is hard to make converge, do not worry about this behavior. - Transition to turbulence models are wall resolving and require y+ values lower than 1. - However, it is not recommended to use y+ values lower than 0.01. - The ideal y+ value is in the order of 0.1-0.5. - You also need to cluster enough prismatic layers in the boundary layer. - Recommended values are between 20 and 30 prismatic layers. - You also need to use enough cells in the stream-wise direction so you can properly capture the transition region and eventual laminar separation bubbles (LSB). - It is strongly recommended to follow the standard practices suggested by the model implementation [1].
+- It is recommended to use low convergence criterion, in the order of 10e-6 for all variables. - Intermittency is hard to make converge, do not worry about this behavior. - Transition to turbulence models are wall resolving and require y+ values lower than 1. - However, it is not recommended to use y+ values lower than 0.01. - The ideal y+ value is in the order of 0.1-0.5. - You also need to cluster enough prismatic layers in the boundary layer in order to solve the profiles of the transported quantities and capture the edge of the boundary layer. - Recommended values are between 20 and 30 prismatic layers. - You also need to use enough cells in the stream-wise direction so you can properly capture the transition region and eventual laminar separation bubbles (LSB). - It is strongly recommended to follow the standard practices suggested by the model implementation [1].